jfjlaros/arduino-simple-rpc/docs/library.rst

           'fmt': b'h',
           'typename': 'int'
         }
-      ]
+      ],
+      'return': {
+        'doc': 'a + 1.',
+        'fmt': b'h',
+        'typename': 'int'}
     }

+Every exported method will show up as a class method of the ``interface`` class instance.
+These methods can be used like any normal class methods.
+Alternatively, the exported methods can be called by name using the ``call_method()`` function.

 Basic usage
 -----------

-In the example_ given in the device library documentation, the ``inc`` method is exported, which is now present as a class method of the ``Interface`` class instance.
+In the example_ given in the device library documentation, the ``inc`` method is exported, which is now present as a class method of the ``SerialInterface`` class instance.

 .. code:: python